 This shelf is split up by my space nonfiction first (because duh), and then the start of my general nonfiction.
 I’ll link each title to Goodreads, as well as drop star ratings if I’ve read them.

 Before we begin, I wanted to chat about what I keep on my bookshelves, too.
 Most of my crystals are rainbow-organized, but this one has space crystals.
 In order: citrine (sun), blue calcite (Mercury), amazonite (Venus), Himalayan white halite (Earth), opal (moon), red jasper (Mars), lapis lazuli (Jupiter, it’s very tiny), lodestone (Saturn), Tibetan diamond (Uranus), amethyst (Neptune), and obsidian apache tear (Pluto).
 The statue on the left is a wooden Ganesh.
 My friend, Bethany, made me the fire bundle on top of my space stack.
 One of my yoga students, Rebekah, painted that gorgeous picture for me.
-And that’s one of my only remaining cacti because they just keep dying.
+And that’s a bundle of dried sunflowers hanging out in the top right corner.

 I wouldn’t be me if I didn’t devote a special section just to space nonfiction (and fiction, later!).
 It’s only been a little over five years since my space obsession started, but my absolute favorite thing in the world is astronaut memoirs.
 Every single one that I’ve read is so unique, and while some topics show up in similar fashions, they’re never discussed the same way.